-Happy Birthday to Winfred "Blue" Lovett, born November 16, 1943.
-Blue is one of the founding members and is the notable bass voice in the Manhattans.
+Happy Birthday to the late Winfred "Blue" Lovett, born November 16, 1943.
+Blue was one of the founding members and the notable bass voice and principal songwriter for the Manhattans.

 The Manhattans were formed in the early 60s in New Jersey as a quintet led by writer/bass vocalist Winfred "Blue" Lovett and emotive lead singer George Smith, along with Edward "Sonny" Bivins, Richard "Ricky" Taylor and Kenneth "Wally" Kelly, all of whom had just returned from service in the armed forces.
 The group was popular regionally and had minor national success on the strength of some solid recordings for Carnival Records (their version of the country tune "From Atlanta to Goodbye" was a gem) in the late 60s before gaining the attention of Columbia Records in 1970.
 Unfortunately, their Columbia signing coincided with the sudden illness and untimely death of lead singer Smith.
 During a tour through North Carolina, the Manhattans came upon a college student with an amazing Sam Cooke-like voice.
 Recognizing the incredible talent of this 21 year old, the group invited Gerald Alston to join, and he became the lead singer who would bring stardom to the quintet.